 The Montessori Classroom is a carefully prepared environment.
 The physical environment is sequential, precise, and attractive.
 The psychological environment set by the teacher is encouraging and supportive of purposeful activity.
 Children have a freedom, within limits, to pursue their own needs while learning to respect the needs of others.

-Elementary Program, 6–9 years old
+Lower Elementary Program, 6–9 years old

 The Montessori Elementary curriculum, for children ages six through nine, builds on the Children’s House curriculum and inspires students to become independent thinkers.
 Their work frequently involves research, discussion, and large-scale projects.
 The teacher introduces an area of study with a presentation of key information or material and then guides the children in individual or small-groups that explore varied facets of the subject.
 The spontaneity of exploration sparks the imagination and engages the intellect.